 - 4K gaming, or the most extreme of gaming systems, can cost as much as you’re willing to spend, but somewhere between $1,500 and $2,500 is likely.

 Both Intel and AMD make CPUs that include graphics cores on the same chip, typically referred to as integrated graphics processors (IGP) or onboard graphics.
 They are far weaker than dedicated graphics cards and typically only provide base-level performance for low-resolution and detail gaming.
 However, there are some that are better than others.

-Many current-generation Intel CPUs include UHD 600-series graphics, which make certain low-end games just about playable at low settings.
+Many current-generation Intel CPUs include UHD 700-series graphics, which make certain low-end games just about playable at low settings.
+Previous-gen CPUs were equipped with Intel UHD 600-series, which we have tested extensively.
 In our testing, we found the UHD 620 able to play games like World of Warcraft and Battlefield 4 at low settings at 768p resolution, but it didn’t break 60 fps, and 1080p performance was significantly lower — barely playable.

 Intel’s 11th-generation Tiger Lake processors are even more capable.
 Although a far cry from a dedicated GPU, our Tiger Lake test machine was able to hit 51 fps in Battlefield V and 45 fps in Civilization VI at 1080p with medium settings.
 The fact that we were able to even dream of 60 fps in Battlefield V on integrated graphics was astounding.

 The more recent Ryzen 5000G processors have onboard graphics, too, and they’re impressive.
 According to some benchmarks, the Ryzen 7 5700G is equipped with one of the fastest integrated GPUs ever and is perfectly sufficient for a less-than-demanding gamer.